7 Ways to Start Your Day Stress-Free

 Pick whichever works for you and don’t worry about it being a high-intensity activity.

-Your blood circulation will improve, your heart will be strengthened, and you’ll be able to face stress’s side effects more effectively.
+Your blood circulation will improve, you will strengthen your heart, and you’ll be able to face the side effects of more effectively.

 5. Eat an anti-stress breakfast